 What do you think of the story?

-Does Mohamed's experience sound familiar to you?
+Does Ram's experience sound familiar to you?

 Do you feel unsafe?

 When and where does this feeling happen?

-What can Mohamed do to feel safe?
+What can Ram and his wife do to feel safe?

 B. Internal vs. External Experiences